 Pregnancy and childbirth transform your body and ask a lot of it in a very short space of time.
-Naturally it takes time to get back to ‘normal’ – or your ‘new normal’ once your baby is here, but one thing you shouldn’t have to put up with or accept, is having ‘accidents’ or painful intercourse.
+Naturally it takes time to get back to ‘normal’ – or your ‘new normal’ after giving birth, but one thing you shouldn’t have to put up with or accept, is having ‘accidents’ or painful intercourse.

 Inevitably childbirth puts your pelvic floor muscles through their paces but I’ve become increasingly frustrated to see women feel that they have to resign themselves to peeing themselves occasionally.
 It’s almost accepted as ‘normal’ which is something I just can’t get on board with.
 Peeing yourself when laughing, sneezing, coughing or simply not being able to get to the loo quickly enough is not something you should have to accept as routine once you’ve become a mum.
 Leaking, painful sex or little accidents are not ‘normal’ months after giving birth.
 They can actually be symptoms of a damaged and/or dysfunctional pelvic floor.
 The good news is that there’s lots you can do to make things better.

 Pelvic floor dysfunction can affect any new mum or mum to be and it doesn’t discriminate either.
-No matter whether you’ve had a C-section, a straightforward vaginal delivery or an assisted birth, you may well find yourself leaking or finding intercourse painful in the weeks that follow giving birth.
+No matter whether you’ve had a C-section, a straightforward vaginal delivery or an assisted birth, you may well find yourself leaking or finding intercourse painful in the weeks after giving birth.

 The pelvic floor muscles and core muscles both suffer stress during pregnancy and birth and when there are complications like having an episiotomy, experiencing tearing or having an assisted birth, the damage can be more severe.
 Having a dysfunctional core and pelvic floor before pregnancy will put some women at higher risk as well.

-As mentioned, If your doctor or midwife says that leaking or painful sex is normal or something you need to learn to live without having done any investigation , then please don’t accept that this is the case.
+As mentioned, if your doctor or midwife says that leaking or painful sex after giving birth is normal or something you need to learn to live without having done any investigation , then please don’t accept that this is the case.
 Either change your healthcare provider or pay for a private session with a women’s health expert.
 See it as an investment in your health and your femininity, as well as your future confidence and happiness.

 You’d be forgiven for thinking your pelvic floor is entitled to temporarily, shall we say, ‘misbehave’, after giving birth – it has had the most challenging experience of its’ life but that’s not to it should be dysfunctional ever after.
 It’s actually very normal to feel disconnected to your pelvic floor and core after birth but it shouldn’t last forever.
 If suspect you have pelvic floor or core dysfunction it can present in different ways – from urinary incontinence to sexual dysfunction to a heavy feeling inside your vagina to backache.
 So whichever symptom is worrying you, make sure you book an appointment with a woman’s health physiotherapist who knows her stuff or even your doctor or midwife if you feel they will take a progressive and proactive approach.
 They’ll be able to check you over and provide advice on how to move on.